 The following features are not available for the .NET agent:

 - Memory usage on Linux due to an ongoing .NET Core issue (try using .NET performance metrics to get this information)

-- Automatic New Relic Browser script injection (API or manual instrumentation is required)
+- Automatic brower monitoring script injection (API or manual instrumentation is required)

-In addition to New Relic APM, the .NET agent integrates with other New Relic products to give you end-to-end visibility:
+In addition to APM, the .NET agent integrates with other New Relic products to give you end-to-end visibility:

-After enabling Browser injection, you can view Browser data in the APM Overview page and quickly switch between the APM and Browser data for a particular app.
-For configuration options and manual instrumentation, see New Relic Browser and the .NET agent.
+After enabling browser injection, you can view browser data in the APM Summary page and quickly switch between the APM and browser data for a particular app.
+For configuration options and manual instrumentation, see browser monitoring and the .NET agent.